Charles Arthur Tristan Languedoc de Noailles

-Charles Arthur Tristan Languedoc de Noailles (1771-1834) was a French aristocrat and politician.
+Charles Arthur de Noailles, 3rd Duke of Mouchy (Charles Arthur Tristan Languedoc; 14 February 1771-1834) was a French aristocrat and politician.

 Biography

 Early life

 Charles Arthur Tristan Languedoc de Noailles was born on 14 February 1771 in Paris.
 His father was Philippe Louis de Noailles (1752–1819), duc de Mouchy, and his mother, the duchesse Anne Louise Marie de Beauvau, Mademoiselle de Beauvau (1750–1834) (daughter of Charles Just de Beauvau and Marie Charlotte de la Tour d'Auvergne).
 He was educated in a military academy.

 Public service

 Shortly after graduating, he assisted his uncle in the Alsace.
 He was also a Knight of Malta.
 Due to the French Revolution, when many aristocrats were beheaded, he left France in 1791 and served in the Army of Condé.
 He then spent some time in England, only returning to France in 1800.

 In 1815, he was elected to the National Assembly for the Meurthe Department.
 King Louis XVIII (1755-1824) appointed him Colonel and Knight in the Order of Saint Louis in 1814, Marshal of France in 1815, and Lieutenant-General in 1816.
 He was also appointed Knight of the Order of the Golden Fleece in 1820 and Officer of the Legion of Honour in 1823.

 After the death of his father in 1819, he served as the sixth Prince of Poix, the 3rd Spanish Duke of Mouchy, the 2nd French Duke of Mouchy, and the Duke of Poix.